gamejolt/doc-game-api/v1.x/batch/batch.md

 ## Description

-The batch request is a collection request that enables developers to send in multiple API calls with one HTTP request.
+The batch request enables developers to send in multiple API calls with one HTTP request.

 ## URL Endpoint